drewmiley/des-js/readme.md

 des-js is a javascript library containing differential equation solvers; it follows the component pattern.

-## Examples
+## Examples / Solvers

 ### To run

-To run an example, simply open the relevant **index.html** file in your browser.
+To run an example, simply open the relevant html file in your browser.
 If there are any problems with this, run **grunt** in the relevant directory in a command window to build the latest version of the source files.

 ## API